spydx/equinor-ctf-2024/writeups/web/EPT Security Hub/Equisør/README.md

 ![All admin users](all_admin_users.png)

 On the webpage we see a option for resetting passwords.
 Let's explore it further.
-Starting at the top of the list we chose klarz as the first victim for a password reset.
+We chose klarz as the target for the password reset.

 ![Forgot Password](forgot_password.png)

 Usually during web challenges we use developer tools in the Network tab to keep an eye on all requests.

-When submitting the username we se a request going to `/get-secret-answers`.
+When submitting the username we see a request being sent to `/get-secret-answers`.
 Taking a look at the response we see the answers for our security questions.

 ![Questions](questions.png)